International Anti-Doping Seminar in Asia and Oceania

 the Tokyo 2020 legacy project

-The “i-PLAY TRUE Torch Relay”, in which athletes and others express their message of the “TRUTH in Sport” as the “value of sport”, was officially launched by Dr. Daichi Suzuki, Commissioner of the Japan Sports Agency.
-A total of 202,020 people is planned to convey messages through the i-PLAY TRUE Torch Relay.
+The “i-PLAY TRUE Relay”, in which athletes and others express their message of the “TRUTH in Sport” as the “value of sport”, was officially launched by Dr. Daichi Suzuki, Commissioner of the Japan Sports Agency.
+A total of 202,020 people is planned to convey messages through the i-PLAY TRUE Relay.
 This activity will be carried out up to 2020 at various international competitions and by the SPORT FOR TOMORROW Consortium members and partner organisations in-outside of Japan.

 The JADA’s new slogan “FAIR PRIDE” was proudly announced with a heart motif.